Setting up your CS144 VM using VirtualBox

 2. Download the VM image.

-This is a large file, so use a wired connection or sit close to an access point while downloading!
+This is a large file, so download it before the Wednesday-night lab session (to avoid everybody downloading it at the same time), ideally over a wired connection or by sitting close to an access point.

 Set up the VM image